 Welcome to RED²

-The Radiological Engineering, Detection, and Dosimetry (RED²) Laboratory at Texas A&M University is led by Dr. Shaheen Dewji.
+The Radiological Engineering, Detection, and Dosimetry (RED²) Laboratory in the Department of Nuclear Engineering at Texas A&M University is led by Dr. Shaheen Dewji.
 The RED² Laboratory’s research focuses on harnessing both computational capabilities in Monte Carlo radiation transport modeling and experimental measurements for applications in radiation detection, radiation protection, dosimetry, health physics, and nuclear materials accounting.

 Computational Dosimetry: Research activities include the development of dose coefficients using age/sex-specific anthropomorphic computational phantoms and radionuclide biokinetic models for occupational nuclear workers, members of the public, nuclear medicine, space, defense, and emergency response.